chazzka/clanekforest/clanek.md

 - in the final step, the dimension $d=0$ and the split_point $s = 215.57$ are selected fitting the point into the space of a left leaf $\langle 215.83 ) \times \langle 215.83)$, satisfying the first stopping criterion.
 - Since there were no more points in the training dataset in this specific node, this is the final leaf and the observed point is assigned a raw depth of 4.
 - the path_length is obtained as depth of a leaf as $h(P_a) = 6$.
+- []  TODO: TADY VYPOCET TOHO H?
+This means that the point

 Suppose the evaluation of datapoint $P_b = [18,5]$ on the tree  constructed with sample $|S| = 4$: